andreisucman/elagrade-frontend/outstatic/content/posts/do-specialized-essay-graders-even-make-sense-when-you-can-grade-papers-with-chatgpt-for-free.md

 A great promise isn't it?
 Better service, cheaper.
 Sounds too good to be true.

 And as experience shows, things that sound too good to be true usually are too good to be true.
 And so it was here.

 It turned out that these benefits are going to happen at the expense of the service quality.

 But here's the catch.

 The company hasn't publicly accepted that shift.
-In fact this is one of the most ignored topic on the forum.
+In fact this is one of the most ignored topics on the forum.
 Nor did they change the names of the models, or lowered the price to now much less capable premium model for the general public.

 In other words, people still pay 20$ / month for a 'premium' model that is comparable to the one they were getting for free initially.